ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-19. What are some benefits of using CatBoost for gradient boosting?
+Q. What are some benefits of using CatBoost for gradient boosting?

 <details><summary><b>Answer</b></summary>